1312 (13th November)

 A son, Edward was born to Edward and Philippa at Woodstock Palace, Oxfordshire.

 Edward decided that he was old enough to rule the country.
 However, his mother and Mortimer did not want to lose power.
 Edward had to overthrow them and seize power.
 Roger Mortimer was sent to the Tower of London and all his lands were forfeited to the Crown.
 Isabella was sent to Windsor Castle where she was placed under house arrest.

 Roger Mortimer was found guilty of treason.

 Edward allowed his mother, Isabella, to go to Castle Rising in Norfolk where she lived in comfort.

 Edward Balliol, son of John Balliol, became leader of the disinherited English nobles in Scotland after they agreed to support his bid to become King of Scotland.

-A daughter, Isabella, was born to Edward and Philippa of Hainault at Woodstock Palace.
+A daughter, Isabella, was born to King Edward III and Philippa of Hainault at Woodstock Palace.

 1332 (11th August)

 Edward Balliol’s army of disinherited English nobles supported by English archers, defeated a large Scottish force led by the Earl of Mar, guardian for King David following the death of the Earl of Moray.
 The Earl of Mar was killed in the Battle.